VisualDudek/thread-exception-propagation/README.md

 - **006** shows that feature`.result()` call is blocking
 - how to catch exception in thread, **007**, refactor `time.sleep(2)` part into `as_completed()`
 - numbering of task is wrong -> now I see why usefull dict{future: data} **008**
-- when thread raise eception it will be printed into stderr BUT will not stop main prog. **010**
+- when thread raise eception it will be printed into stderr BUT will not stop main prog. **010**, debuger jest na tyle sprytny że zatrzymuje działąnie programu, natomiast runtime np. `uv run [.py]` puszcza dalej.
 - `q.tack_done()` jedynie decrementuje counter kolejki, ma znaczenie jedynie dla `q.join()` kiedy moża odblokować główny wątek. **011**
 - multi workers, one queue **012**
 - multi producer-consumer pattern with queue as communication data structure **013**